Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Results and Discussion

 \subsection{RQ1 - LLM vs Manual Explanations}

-To answer the first research question, we compared the results of experimental conditions with the baseline from \cite{greco2025enhancing}, which employed warnings with manually generated explanations.
-To obtain a fair comparison, we excluded from this analysis the conditions that employed counterfactual explanations, as the baseline included a feature-based explanation (n = 300 for the aggregated experimental conditions, n = 150 for the baseline sample, n = 450 in total).
+To answer the first research question, we compared the results of the experimental conditions with the baseline from \cite{greco2025enhancing}, which employed warnings with manually generated explanations.
+To obtain a fair comparison, we excluded from this analysis conditions that employed counterfactual explanations, as the baseline included a feature-based explanation (n = 300 for the aggregated experimental conditions, n = 150 for the baseline sample, totaling 450).
 The CTRs for the baseline and LLM feature-based conditions (both individual and aggregated) are reported in Figure \ref{fig:rq1}.
 As it can be observed, LLM-generated warnings generally led to a higher CTR when aggregated, compared to the baseline.
-A more in-depth analysis revealed that the Claude FB condition had the lowest CTR (9.39\%), especially for true positive emails (7.48\%), while the baseline led to the lowest CTR in the case of the false positive (9.78\%).
+A more in-depth analysis revealed that the Claude FB condition had the lowest CTR (9.39\%), especially for true positive emails (7.48\%), while the baseline led to the lowest CTR in the case of the false positives (9.78\%).
 On the contrary, Llama FB led to the highest CTR in all cases (14.65\% in total, 14.62\% for true positives, and 14.43\% for false positives).

-The Chi-square test of independence revealed no significant statistical difference between the baseline and the LLM feature-based conditions, both individually and when aggregated ($ p > 0.05 $).
-This indicates that LLM-generated warnings are at least as effective as manually-generated ones in protecting users.
-However, comparing the baseline, Claude FB, and Llama FB led to a significant difference ($\chi^2 = 5.86$, df = 2, $p = 0.05$) for the True Positive emails.
+The difference in CTR between the Baseline and Claude FB was not statistically significant at the $\alpha = 0.05$ level ($p > 0.05$).
+This finding is fundamental: it demonstrates that replacing expensive human experts with an automated LLM (Claude) does not degrade user protection.
+The LLM's non-inferiority is a positive result for the scalability of phishing defense.
+However, comparing the baseline, Claude FB, and Llama FB led to a significant difference ($\chi^2 = 5.86$, df = 2, $p = 0.05$) in the number of True Positive emails.
 Although pairwise comparisons did not reveal differences, a trend emerged between Claude-generated feature-based warnings (8.90\%) and Llama-generated ones (14.29\%), as the post-hoc test indicates a marginal difference between the two ($p=0.084$).